Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 So unless you want to get really good at malfunction drills, you should avoid ProMag.

-ProMag produces magazines for almost every gun out there, even more, obscure ones.
-Unfortunately, ProMag has gained a reputation, and not a good one.
+ProMag produces magazines for almost every gun out there, even more obscure ones.
+Unfortunately, ProMag has gained an unflattering reputation.

 The real shame is with a little quality control they could produce some awesome mags for weird guns.

-My experience with ProMag has been with their 1911 mags, their AK mags, and one solitary 10-round Glock mag a guy at the gun store gave me.
-They were all frustratingly bad.
+My experience with ProMag has been with their 1911, AK, Glock magazines.
+They were all frustratingly unreliable.

 Many retailers will no longer carry them because of customer complaints, so be wary.

-Glock’s Plastic Fantastic has left a mark on the world that many have tried and failed to reach.
+Glock has left a mark on the world that many firearm manufacturers have tried and failed to reach.

-Part of that success is due to a massive aftermarket, and the magazine aftermarket has only recently begun to grow.
+Part of that success is due to massive aftermarket support, and the magazine aftermarket has only recently begun to grow.

 I love that someone besides Glock is making high-quality magazines for the platform, especially since more and more guns are using Glock mags.

-Am I missing any aftermarket magazines makers you’d suggest?
-Now that you’ve gotten your mags, it’s time to personalize your Glock.
-These are the Best Glock Mods we can’t go without.
+Am I missing any aftermarket magazine makers you’d suggest?
+Let us know what you like in the comments.
+Once you’ve gotten your mags, it’s time to personalize your Glock.
+These are the best Glock mods we can’t do without.

 No SGM Tactical mags?